The most important label your printer will ever print

 Kids ministry runs on trust.
-SundayHQ check-in prints a child label and a matching pickup tag with a unique security code, gates rooms behind background-checked volunteers, and keeps working when the venue Wi-Fi doesn't — because Sunday morning is not the time to find out.
+SundayHQ check-in prints a child label and a matching pickup tag with a unique security code, gates rooms behind background-checked volunteers, and keeps the lobby line moving fast — because Sunday morning is not the time to fight your software.

 Matched